ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

     ->reorderable(false)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `reorderable()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Reordering items with buttons

 You may use the `reorderableWithButtons()` method to enable reordering items with buttons to move the item up and down: